tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 # Questions

 - todo: still need to group with existing questions (or remove if existed)
-  - how did it feel to get me go to make my own life?

   - how can I make each of my children feel as if they're the most special?
   - how do I become my own person rather than the man society says I should be?
   - who do you admire the most? why?